Farscape: Blu-ray release

 All four seasons were released on Blu-ray in North America and Europe on 15 November 2011 by New Video/A&E. The four seasons were released in a choice of complete boxed set or individual seasons in North America, and as a boxed set only in Europe.
 As the original 35mm prints used to create the series are missing, 576i/25 frames per second PAL master videotapes were used as the source material to create the transfer.
 Software algorithms were used to upscale the standard definition image to Blu-ray's 1080p resolution specification.
 The audio on the Blu-ray release is uncompressed DTS Master Audio, improving on the previous compressed Dolby Digital tracks on DVD.

 Like the previous DVD release, owing to licensing issues, the set does not include Farscape: The Peacekeeper Wars.

 As with the U.S. DVD reissue in 2009, there are 31 commentary tracks and all the special features were carried over from the previously released DVD editions.
 The Blu-ray release also includes a recently filmed exclusive HD featurette, "Memories of Moya", featuring interviews with the cast and production staff as they reminisce about their time on Farscape.

-On 5 November 2013, a 15th anniversary set was released on Blu-ray.
+On November 5, 2013, a 15th anniversary set was released on Blu-ray.

+On November 19, 2019, a second Blu-ray set was released, this time by Sony Pictures Home Entertainment, and this time, it included Farscape: The Peacekeeper Wars, but excluding the comic included in A&E's 2013 Blu-ray release.

+On November 21, 2023, a third Blu-ray set was released, this time by Shout!
+Studios.

 Other releases

 In January 2008, seasons 1 and 2 were made available for download through Apple's iTunes Store for customers in the United States.
 Season 3 was added in March 2008, with Season 4 following in May.
 The episodes can be purchased individually or as entire seasons.
-The "Farscape: The Peacekeeper Wars" mini-series has yet to be made available through iTunes.
+The Farscape: The Peacekeeper Wars miniseries has yet to be made available through iTunes.

 Beginning in January 2011, seasons one through four were also available on the Netflix "Watch Instantly" service.
 As of 1 January 2013, seasons one through four were no longer available on Netflix, as they unexpectedly did not renew.
 However, from 11 November 2013 through 5 November 2016, all four seasons were once again available for online streaming.
-The mini-series "Farscape: The Peacekeeper Wars" is also available from Netflix on DVD.
+The miniseries Farscape: The Peacekeeper Wars is also available from Netflix on DVD.